goliviero/software_get_started/git_tutorial/README.rst

    Accepted merge request (``Merged``)

-Note 1: merge request and pull request are the same thing.

-Note  2: we  can do  it with  the  command line  but it  is much  less convenient.
+Note:  we  can do  it  with  the command  line  but  it is  much  less convenient.
 I'll let you look online for this.

 Step 8: Pull and update your repository